This post contains affiliate links.

 Why: to improve your writing

 There are a few different courses online to help you improve your writing.
 Even if you’re already a great writer, it’s always nice to brush up on the little stuff like what an oxford comma is and how to properly capitalize titles.
 Udemy offers free writing courses that you can complete.

 If you’re looking for something more focused on travel check out the travel writing course from Nomadic Matt, who’s been a leader of the travel blogging community for years.
-In the course he partners with David Farley, a professor at NYU and Columbia, and the syllabus includes personalized feedback and access to a private Facebook group as well.
+In the course, he partners with David Farley, a professor at NYU and Columbia, and the syllabus includes personalized feedback and access to a private Facebook group as well.
 I forked out $400 bucks for this bad boy – read my full review of the course here.

 Why: to learn blogging tips